 Character customisation is extremely advanced.
 From every morphological detail of the character to the color of each garment, with many to choose from.
-It does not seem very likely that the game will require DLC or unlock, thankfully.
+It does not seem very likely that the game will require DLC or unlocks, thankfully.
 Armor plating and weapons each cost points, so there are choices to be made between defense and attack when creating a fighter.
 Do not do the same mistake as I did and forget to pick a good helmet, otherwise one shot is enough to behead that poor knight.

 So far, Mordhau does not have enough content to be a thorough medieval experience, but its combat system is the best that exists to date.
 This game is very likely going to be better successor to Chivalry than Mirage: Arcane Warfare was.
 And something rare nowadays, the feeling of progress comes from learning the game rather than from a useless layer of crap.
 I had a hell of a time getting my skull bashed while I learned to separate my opponents from their heads, Mordhau is now the defining medieval sword-fighting game.

 Screenshots accompanying this article were pulled from the forum of the game.